Luis Robert Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in the league.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- Rangers pitchers combine to surrender 121 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Rangers pitchers combine to surrender 121 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- In his most recent time out on Thursday against the Houston Astros, the left-hander went five innings, giving up three earned runs while surrendering four hits.
+- His most recent time out came on Saturday against the San Diego Padres, when the righty tossed five innings, surrendering three earned runs while allowing five hits.

-- The 32-year-old has put up a 4.62 ERA and 9.1 strikeouts per nine innings across 20 games this season, while allowing a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.